NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 a * 2
 ```

-The second method uses the `filter()` function, which is a bit more convenient than using square brackets.
+The second method uses the `filter()` function, which is more convenient than using square brackets.
 The first parameter in this function is the data frame, and the second parameter is the condition.
 Note that this method is tidier than the brackets method because we don't have to add the data frame name and `$` to the variables.

 You can use all the common relational operators to test for conditions: